 However, the reality of driverless cars has failed to deliver on those original promises.
-In the past few years, hiccups and slowdowns have shown a widening gap between what originally was proposed and what could actually happen.
+In the past few years, hiccups and slowdowns have shown a widening gap between what was originally proposed and what could actually happen.
 Now, it seems that AV developers are nowhere close to having AVs sharing the road.

 At the recent International Consumer Electronics Show in Las Vegas, tech companies showcased innovations that stepped away from previous claims and displayed scaled-back visions of the future.
 Instead of sleek driverless pods zipping through traffic, the first AVs in action will most likely be robot shuttles and taxi services that travel a predetermined route at a relatively low speed, according to The Wall Street Journal.

 Driverless cars will eventually share our roads, but it’s becoming more evident that the predicted takeover of human drivers isn’t right around the corner.
 Here are five factors that have helped hit the brakes on autonomous vehicles.

 While developers have made impressive advancements in automotive technology, there are still certain limitations sidelining autonomous vehicles.
 Artificial intelligence can read and react to many different situations, but it’s limited by certain conditions.

 These conditions create danger for other vehicles on the road.
 Weather conditions such as fog and snow make it difficult for the lasers to read the road, while the angles at which the sun hits a camera may impede the vehicle from reading traffic lights.